 Mahabali’s Guru Shukracharya sensed something wrong.
 He warned the king to take back his word.
 It was unfathomable for the proud Mahabali.
 He requested the Vamana to proceed.
 The Vamana grew tall.
 With one step he covered Earth, and with the second he measured the sky.
 No place was left for the third.
 Mahabali smiled.
 He understood how he had let his pride get the better of him.
 But he remained a devotee on the inside.
 He took off his crown and showed his head for the Vamana to step foot on.
 Vamana was stunned by this noble act of Mahabali.
 He granted Mahabali a boon to get himself out of the situation.
 But Mahabali instead requested Vamana to stay with him at Patalaloka where he was being exiled and Vamana agreed.

 On the day of Ashadhi Ekadashi, a huge procession of pilgrims known as Pandharpur Ashadi Ekadasi Vrat Yatra culminates at Pandharpur, in Solapur district in south Maharashtra, situated on the banks of the Chandrabhaga River.
 Pandharpur is the main centre of worship of the deity Vithoba, a local form of Vishnu.
-Before the pandemic struck, hundreds of thousands of pilgrims came down to Pandharpur on this day, from different parts of Maharashtra.
-Some of them carried palanquins with the images of the saints of Maharashtra.
+Hundreds of thousands of pilgrims come down to Pandharpur on this day, from different parts of Maharashtra.
+Some of them carry palanquins with the images of the saints of Maharashtra.
 These pilgrims are called Warkaris meaning ‘one who venerates the Vithoba’.

 The saints are believed to have started the ritual of walking to Pandharpur every year, during the Ashadha and Kartik months, to worship Vithoba (Lord Vishnu) around 800 years ago.
 The saints whose images are carried in Palanquins are Sant Dnyaneshwar from Alandi, Sant Namdev from Narsi Namdev, Sant Tukaram from Dehu, Sant Eknath from Paithan, Sant Nivruttinath from Trimbakeshwar, Sant Muktabai from Muktainagar, Sant Sopan from Saswad and Sant Gajanan Maharaj from Shegaon.